I'm Always Here

-"I'm Always Here", (also known as "I'll Be Ready") is a song by Jimi Jamison and it is most recognized as the theme of the popular 1990s TV series Baywatch, used for seasons 2 through 10.
+"I'm Always Here" (also known as "I'll Be Ready") is a song by Jimi Jamison which is most recognized as the theme of the popular 1990s TV series Baywatch, used for seasons 2 through 10.

 Jamison is credited as the lyricist on this song along with Joe Henry, who co-wrote the Rascal Flatts hit "Skin" (not to be mistaken for the Joe Henry who wrote Madonna's "Don't Tell Me").
 The music is credited to Cory Lerios and John D'Andrea.

-The line, "I won't let you out of my sight," whilst appropriate song for a TV series about lifeguards, is more likely related to a commitment to a girl, telling her that the singer will always be there for her.
-An instrumental version was used as the ending theme of seasons 6 to 9 and a different instrumental version was used as the theme for season 10 (the first season of Baywatch: Hawaii).
+Songfacts website wrote that the line "I won't let you out of my sight," while appropriate song for a TV series about lifeguards, could be related to a commitment to a girl, telling her that the singer will always be there for her.
+However, Jamison himself wrote in his original handwritten song notes that there was another meaning.